yogisda/titan-assessments/README.md

 ### Step 3 (Choose an Environment)

 There are three environments
-to choose an enviroment modify the file application.properties in the resource folder...
+to choose an environment modify the file application.properties in the resource folder...

-The three possbile profiles are
+The three possible profiles are

 ```sh
 spring.profiles.active=azure